Brahmi script: History

 The Prakrit word "Dha-ṃ-ma" (Dharma) in the Brahmi script, as inscribed by Ashoka in his Edicts.
 Topra Kalan pillar, now in New Delhi (3rd century BCE).

 The earliest known full inscriptions of Brahmi are in Prakrit, dated to be from the 3rd to 1st centuries BCE, particularly the Edicts of Ashoka, c.
 250 BCE.
 Prakrit records predominate the epigraphic records discovered in the Indian subcontinent through about the 1st century CE.
-The earliest known Brahmi inscriptions in Sanskrit are from the 1st century BCE, such as the few discovered in Ayodhya, Ghosundi and Hathibada (both near Chittorgarh).
+The earliest known Brahmi inscriptions in Sanskrit are from the 1st century BCE, such as the few discovered in Ayodhya, and in Ghosundi and Hathibada (both near Chittorgarh).
 (Note: More numerous inscribed Sanskrit records in Brahmi have been found near Mathura and elsewhere, but these are from the 1st century CE onwards.)
 Ancient inscriptions have also been discovered in many North and Central Indian sites, occasionally in South India as well, that are in hybrid Sanskrit-Prakrit language called "Epigraphical Hybrid Sanskrit".
 (Note: The archeological sites near the northern Indian city of Mathura has been one of the largest source of such ancient inscriptions.
 Andhau (Gujarat) and Nasik (Maharashtra) are other important sources of Brahmi inscriptions from the 1st century CE.)
 These are dated by modern techniques to between the 1st and 4th centuries CE.
 Surviving ancient records of the Brahmi script are found as engravings on pillars, temple walls, metal plates, terracotta, coins, crystals and manuscripts.